 Safety Monitoring

-• Dermatological screening every 3-6 months during active use.
+Dermatological screening every 3-6 months is the commonly documented precaution during active use.
 At least one case report has documented melanoma emergence during MT-2 use in combination with tanning bed exposure (Reid et al., 2013).
-While causation was not established, melanocyte stimulation demands ongoing vigilance.
+While causation was not established, melanocyte stimulation warrants ongoing vigilance.

-• Track any mole changes using the ABCDE criteria (asymmetry, border, color, diameter, evolving).
-Photograph moles at baseline for comparison.
+Mole tracking using the ABCDE criteria (asymmetry, border, color, diameter, evolving) is the documented approach; baseline photographs allow comparison.

-Your genetic melanocyte density and melanin type (eumelanin vs. pheomelanin) determine your ceiling and speed.
-Type I skin has a fundamentally lower ceiling than Type IV — MT-2 cannot override genetics, only optimize what you have.
+Genetic melanocyte density and melanin type (eumelanin vs. pheomelanin) determine the ceiling and speed.
+Type I skin has a fundamentally lower ceiling than Type IV — MT-2 cannot override genetics, only optimize the existing capacity.

 2. UV Exposure

 The single most controllable accelerator.
 Even brief, regular UV exposure (10-15 minutes of sunlight) dramatically outperforms zero UV.
 However, the goal is activation, not sunburn.
-Burning while on MT-2 is still burning — the peptide provides some photoprotective benefit but does not make you immune to UV damage.
+Burning while on MT-2 is still burning — the peptide provides some photoprotective benefit but does not confer immunity to UV damage.

 3. Dose and Consistency